Yannnyan/UniversityProject/README.md

 # Overview
-This project is a design for software implementation of a university student registration management system.
+This project is a design for software implementation of a university's student registration management system.

 # Conceptual model